Medical Program Assistant | Mental Health Services

 The program will take about 30-45 minutes to complete.

 When will a hold be placed on my account and how do I get it removed?

-Holds will be placed after September 22, 2018, the deadline for Fall completion.
-Students will not be able to enroll in Spring 2018 courses until the program has been completed.
-Holds will lift within one to two business days of program completion.
+Holds will be placed in October 2019.
+Students with holds will receive regular emails reminding them of their registration hold.
+Students will not be able to enroll in Spring 2020 courses until the program has been completed.
+Holds lift automatically within one hour of program completion.

 What technology requirements do I need to complete the program?